fullmetaltac/interview-notes/software-design/design_patterns.md

 from locators import MainPageLocators

 class SearchTextElement(BasePageElement):
-    """This class gets the search text from the specified locator"""

-    #The locator for search box where search string is entered
     locator = 'q'

 class BasePage(object):
-    """Base class to initialize the base page that will be called from all pages"""

     def __init__(self, driver):
         self.driver = driver

 class MainPage(BasePage):
-    """Home page action methods come here.
-I.e. Python.org"""

-    #Declares a variable that will contain the retrieved text
     search_text_element = SearchTextElement()

     def is_title_matches(self):
-        """Verifies that the hardcoded text "Python" appears in page title"""

         return "Python" in self.driver.title

     def click_go_button(self):
-        """Triggers the search"""

         element = self.driver.find_element(*MainPageLocators.GO_BUTTON)
         element.click()

 class SearchResultsPage(BasePage):
-    """Search results page action methods come here"""

     def is_results_found(self):
-        # Probably should search for this text in the specific page
-        # element, but as for now it works fine
         return "No results found." not in self.driver.page_source
 ```